BaohaoLiao/NLP-reproduction/summarization/README.cnndm.md

   * [files2rouge](https://github.com/pltrdy/files2rouge)

 * Download the fine-tuned model [bart.large.cnn](https://github.com/facebookresearch/fairseq/tree/main/examples/bart#pre-trained-models)
-* Generate; If you have mulltiple GPUs, you can split the test file into small files and then generate to speed up the inference.
+* Generate: If you have mulltiple GPUs, you can split the test file into small files and then generate to speed up the inference.
   ```bash
   mkdir inference